TasmanianNoob/NoesisBGFXTesting/README.md

 440
 ```

-If the program still crashes.
-Shit 🤷.
+If the program still crashes then idk lol.